Sami Whitcomb: Australia

-SBL
+SBL / NBL1 West

-Following the 2012–13 season in Germany, Whitcomb began travelling through Europe hoping another team would sign her when she received a call to come to Australia to play for the Rockingham Flames in the State Basketball League (SBL).
-In the 2013 season, Whitcomb was crowned the league's Most Valuable Player and earned All-Star Five honors.
-In 24 games, she averaged 22.4 points, 8.9 rebounds, 3.6 assists and 2.8 steals per game.
+Following her second season in Germany, Whitcomb moved to Australia to play for the Rockingham Flames in the State Basketball League (SBL).
+In 24 games during the 2013 SBL season, she averaged 22.4 points, 8.9 rebounds, 3.6 assists and 2.8 steals per game.
+She was subsequently named the SBL Most Valuable Player and earned All-Star Five honors.

-Whitcomb re-joined the Flames for the 2014 season and once again earned league MVP and All-Star Five honors.
-She also guided the Flames through to the SBL Grand Final, where she scored 32 points in an 80–75 win over the Lakeside Lightning to win her first championship and garner grand final MVP honors.
+Whitcomb re-joined the Flames for the 2014 SBL season and once again earned league MVP and All-Star Five honors.
+She helped the Flames reach the grand final, where she scored 32 points in an 80–75 victory over the Lakeside Lightning to win the SBL championship.
+She was subsequently named grand final MVP.
 In 27 games, she averaged 23.3 points, 8.0 rebounds, 4.0 assists and 2.6 steals per game.

-Whitcomb returned to the Flames in 2015 and helped guide them back to the SBL Grand Final.
-Her 41 points in the 68–63 win over the Willetton Tigers earned her back-to-back grand final MVPs as the Flames claimed their second consecutive championship.
-For the season, Whitcomb was crowned league MVP and earned All-Star Five honors for the third straight year.
+With the Flames in the 2015 season, Whitcomb earned league MVP and All-Star Five honors for the third straight year.
+She led the team back to the SBL Grand Final, where she scored 41 points in a 68–63 victory over the Willetton Tigers to win back-to-back championships behind another grand final MVP performance.
 In 26 games, she averaged 25.3 points per game.

-In her fourth and final season with the Flames in 2016, Whitcomb once again earned All-Star Five honors and averaged 24.7 points, 8.4 rebounds, 3.4 assists and 2.8 steals in 25 games.
+Whitcomb returned to the Flames for a fourth straight season in 2016, where she once again earned All-Star Five honors and averaged 24.7 points, 8.4 rebounds, 3.4 assists and 2.8 steals in 25 games.

+Whitcomb joined the Willetton Tigers for the start of the 2018 State Basketball League season.
+She earned three straight player of the week awards over the first three rounds and averaged 33.75 points, 13.25 rebounds and 5.75 assists in four games.

-In 2018, Whitcomb had a three-week stint with the Willetton Tigers and subsequently won three straight Player of the Week awards.
+On April 4, 2023, Whitcomb signed a two-game contract with the Willetton Tigers of the NBL1 West.
+She scored 31 points in her first game and 35 points in her second game.

+On March 28, 2024, Whitcomb signed with the Rockingham Flames for the start of the 2024 NBL1 West season.
+In five games, she averaged 19.4 points, 2.2 rebounds, 3.8 assists and 2.6 steals per game.

+On March 18, 2025, Whitcomb signed with the Perry Lakes Hawks for the start of the 2025 NBL1 West season.